-4. There is a lack of appropriate infrastructure to support the Plan as outlined.
-I cannot see how public services and infrastructure, such as the road network, which are already over-stretched in many places can possibly be improved within the timescales to meet such a great increase in demand.
-I do not believe that the District will be able to cope with this level of growth and I am very concerned about the impact it will have on the environment and the countryside.
-I therefore believe the Plan as it currently stands to be ineffective and unsound.
+<!--[if !supportLists]-->4. <!--[endif]-->There is a lack of appropriate infrastructure to support the Plan as outlined.
+We cannot see how public services and infrastructure, such as the road network, which are already over-stretched in many places can possibly be improved within the timescales to meet such a great increase in demand.
+We do not believe that the District will be able to cope with this level of growth and we are very concerned about the impact it will have on the environment and the countryside.
+We therefore believe the Plan as it currently stands to be ineffective and unsound.